Nothing says Trump-Putin bromance like gold-plated iPhones

 When Trump won the election last year, Caviar added a gold-plated iPhone 7 bearing his engraved portrait and his tagline "Make American Great Again" to its Supremo collection celebrating "great personalities."
 That phone costs a little over $3,200 (£2,564, AU$4,238), about the same amount as Caviar's Putin iPhone went for when it first came out in 2014.
 It's since been discounted.

-We're only in week two of the new administration here, Caviar.
+Now that Caviar's bringing Trump and Putin together, a word of caution to the company: We're only in week two of the new administration here.
 You might want to pace yourself.

 Batteries Not Included: The CNET team shares experiences that remind us why tech stuff is cool.